Honey for Eczema & Psoriasis: The Methylglyoxal Mechanism, Manuka vs Raw & What the Evidence Shows

 FAQs: Honey and eczema & psoriasis

-Is honey good for eczema?
+Is honey safe for baby eczema?

 Honey — particularly manuka honey at UMF 10+ or medical-grade preparations like Medihoney — has specific and documented benefits for eczema through its activity against S. aureus, its humectant properties, and its anti-inflammatory compounds.
 The clinical evidence for seborrhoeic dermatitis is the most developed; atopic eczema evidence is positive but limited.
 For psoriasis, honey provides comfort and moisturisation but has no mechanism for addressing the underlying immune condition.
 Used consistently on calm, unbroken skin — patch tested first, followed by emollient — it is a legitimate and useful addition to a skin management routine for both conditions.